 By keeping the maximum temperature of your water heater just a little lower it will consume less energy, which can also save money.

-Clear roof gutters and downspouts so they can drain properly and won’t cause issues with ice build-up or water overflow during a storm.
+Clear roof gutters, downspouts, and exterior drainage systems so they can drain properly and won’t cause issues with ice build-up or water overflow during a storm.